ltbinsbe/gll-combinator-experiments/CAMLLIGHT/README.txt

 The timings in the table are printed as "recognition time".

-6) Getting the "fungll" data
+6) Getting the "fungll-look" data

 Make sure that in src/Parser.hs:
   * line 7  is commented out